trabian/CUFX/README.md

 # Note:

-The CUFX organization now hosts the [https://github.com/cufx/standard](CUFX standard on GitHub).
+The CUFX organization now hosts the (CUFX standard on GitHub)[https://github.com/cufx/standard].
 Please use that instead!